 Adrenaline addiction is a lesser-known but potentially dangerous type of behavioural addiction that can be managed effectively with therapy.

-To find out more about our counselling programs, give us a call at +353 1 458 3575 to reach our office in Ireland or +1 646 918 8223 to reach our office in New York.
+To find out more about our therapy retreats, give us a call at +353 1 458 3575 to reach our office in Ireland or +1 646 918 8223 to reach our office in New York.
 All calls are private and confidential.
 You can also email us at firstname.lastname@example.org.
 Our team of specialists is available 24/7 to answer your questions and concerns.